wsshin/fd3d/README.md

 Workflow
 --------
-The general workflow to simulate EM wave propagation is described as follows.
+The general workflow to simulate EM wave propagation is as follows.

 1. Create a project directory.